frankiekim5/frankiekim5.github.io/index.md

 ## Results

 In conclusion, the model with the highest performance for heart disease diagnosis is a Support Vector Machine using indicator data with parameters of c = 1, gamma = 1, and kernel = rbf.
-The accuracies, specificities, and sensitivities for each model (only the highest accuracy model between the normalized and indicator data was chosen) are shown below, with the SVM having the highest accuracy.

 <!--<p align="center">
   <img width="750px" height="350px" style="float: center" src="/images/resultstable.png">